groundxai/groundx-sdks/sdks/typescript/README.md

 ##### bucketId: `number`<a id="bucketid-number"></a>

-The ID of the bucket to retrieve.
+The bucketId of the bucket to look up.

 #### 🔄 Return<a id="🔄-return"></a>